 History - construction and ownership

-The 1,800-ton, 100-passenger National Geographic Quest is a polar expedition vessel with an ice-strengthened hull, fully-stabilized and with relatively shallow draft (9 ft / 2,7 m) which allows safe navigation regardless the itinerary region.
+The 1,800-ton, 100-passenger National Geographic Quest is a polar expedition vessel with an ice-strengthened hull, fully-stabilized and with relatively shallow draft (9 ft / 2,7 m) which allows safe navigation regardless of the itinerary region.
 This is also the first expedition cruise ship built entirely in the USA.

 Constructed at Nichols Brothers Boat Builders, Lindblad Quest is the company's 3rd larger expedition ship.
 This new fleet of 3 same-design vessels is by the same shipbuilder as Lindblad's long-serving 62-passenger ships Sea Lion and Sea Bird.
-In comparison, the newbuilds have an extra deck, modern design, new stateroom categories, new facilities and expanded amenities (including mudroom with rows of lockers, snorkeling equipment and other gear).
-The ship's ROV (remote operated vehicle) can dive up to 1000 ft / 305 m depths.
+In comparison, the newbuilds have an extra deck, modern design, new stateroom categories, new facilities and expanded amenities (including mudroom with rows of lockers, snorkeling equipment, and other gear).
+The ship's ROV (remotely operated vehicle) can dive up to 1000 ft / 305 m depths.